FairgateLabs/rust-bitcoin-coordinator/README.md

-# BitVMX Orchestrator
+# Bitcoin Coordinator
-BitVMX Orchestrator is a Rust-based project that serves as a core component for Bitvmx client for transaction management and monitoring.
+Bitcoin Coordinator is a Rust-based project that serves as a core component for Bitvmx client for transaction management and monitoring.
 This project integrates several key components:

 - **Transaction Dispatcher**: Uses `bitvmx-transaction-dispatcher` for sending and speeding up Bitcoin transactions.
 - **Transaction Monitor**: Uses `bitvmx-transaction-monitor` for monitoring Bitvmx instances and Bitcoin transactions